 On that same note about their naming, although lesser in terms of sheer dramatic impact; there was just something oddly and simply heartwarming about Luna's name being given to their daughter's as a middle name.
 Out of all the friends they had made, all of whom fought together and bled together, most of whom they had known for longer, it was Luna's they chose to pass onto their kid.
 A simple statement, but very, truly heartwarming nonetheless.

 Harry: You've sort of made up for it tonight.
 Getting the sword.
 Finishing off the Horcrux.
 Saving my life.
 Ron: That makes me sound a lot cooler than I was.
 Harry: Stuff like that always sounds cooler than it really was.
 I've been trying to tell you that for years.

 The thought that Dumbledore gave Ron the Deluminator so he could always return to his friends is heartwarming in itself.

-Ron: He'd known I'd leave, didn't he?
-Harry: No, he knew you'd come back.
+Ron: He must've known I'd run out on you.
+Harry: No, he must've known you'd always want to come back.